bollu/lz/README.md

   refcounting.
 - `jmp` encodes nicely in MLIR thanks to nested regions.
 - LEAN4 APIS: foldable/traversable/divisible/decidable?
-- I saw the bachelor thesis on homological algebra (I wanted the snake lemma recently...).
+- I saw the [bachelor thesis on snake lemma](https://pp.ipd.kit.edu/thesis.php?id=313) (I wanted the snake lemma recently...).
   [How is homology computed?
 Can we make it faster?](https://pastel.archives-ouvertes.fr/pastel-00605836/document) (sparse linear algebra).
 - Prototype the freeJIT in LEAN, to generate GPU code using free monads from LEAN.
 Tensor dialect.
 - Thunks in LEAN: what do they do and how do they lower?
 - What do we need for MVP?
 Does just lazification + some optimisation in the LEAN dialect get us there?
+- `Jump` breaks any and all structured control flow.
+Better way to lower this?

 # Notes on GHC